corespring/corespring-container/README.md

 ### version.sbt - always keep it as a SNAPSHOT version

-Because we are using sbt-release, we should keep the version as a SNAPSHOT always. the plugin will the manage creating the appropriate release and publish it for us.
+Because we are using sbt-release, we should keep the version as a SNAPSHOT always.
+The plugin will the manage creating the appropriate release and publish it for us.

 Then go to [http://localhost:9000](http://localhost:9000)